lu-joseph/health-app/README.md

 Create a database:

 - Open SQL Shell (psql)
-- Login by using the defaults (click enter each time) and enter the password chosen during installation
+- Login by using the defaults (click enter each time) and enter the password set during installation
-- Once logged in, type `CREATE DATABASE <name>`, where `<name>` is the name of your local database
+- Once logged in, type `CREATE DATABASE <name>`, where `<name>` wil be the name of your local database

 Set up the environment:

 - Create a copy of `.env.sample` and rename it to `.env`
-- Fill in `.env` with the correct data for your local psql setup
+- Fill in `.env` with the appropriate data for your local psql setup
 - In the console, navigate to the backend folder and enter the following commands:
 ```
 python3 -m venv venv